siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - **S3 One Zone - IA**
   - For where you want a lower-cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience.
 - **S3 - Intelligent Tiering**
-  - Designed to optimize costs by automatically moving data to the most cost-effective access tier, whitout performance impact or operational overhead
+  - Designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead
 - **S3 Glacier**
-  - Secure, durable, and low-cost storage class for data archiving.
+  - Secure, durable, and low-cost storage class for **data archiving**.
 Retrieval times configurable from minutes to hours.
 - **S3 Glacier Deep Archive**
   - Amazon S3's lowest-cost storage class where a retrieval time of 12 hours is acceptable.